CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 - EKS environment: follow the instructions in EKS-Setup.md to create your EKS cluster
 - Refer to the CAST product documentation https://doc.castsoftware.com for any additional details

 ## Installation Steps for CAST Imaging

-Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available from registry and that Helm is installed on your system.
+Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available from registry and that Helm and kubectl are installed on your system.

+Before procedding, you have to validate the name of the Storage Class name to be used during the setup of Persistent volumes:
+ - Run "kubectl get sc" to see the available Storage Classes.
+For instance:
+		NAME            PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE gp2 (default)   kubernetes.io/aws-ebs   Delete          WaitForFirstConsumer   false                  5d15h
+ - Update values.yaml file with the name of the Storage Class (usually gp2 or gp3)
+		storage:
+  			className: gp2  # Reference storage class

 **1. Run the installation batch**